-- At this set you have the choose to stick with DHCP or use a static address.
+- At this set, you have the choice to stick with DHCP or use a static address.
 If you choose to use a static address it is best to set it up now, as it provides a nice easy interface to set it here.

 - Configure a proxy address if required

 - On the Filesystem setup screen, select Use An Entire Disk

 - Press Enter to accept the default disk

 - Select Continue

 - Create a name for your server and set up the username and password for the root user

 - If prompted eject the installation media from the VM and press Enter to continue booting

 If you set your IP address during the installation process the only remaining setup action is to install and configure SSH.
 This will allow you to use a tool like Putty to connect to the server and more easily configure the items in part 2 and 3. (copy and paste FTW!)

 - Log into the VM using the username and password you created during the setup process